 Long-Term Incentive Plan Fiscal 2009-2011.
-In October 2008, the Committee established a three-year plan with a performance period from Fiscal 2009 through Fiscal 2011 (the "2009-2011 Plan").
-The Committee elected to change the financial measurement objectives from EPS and ROIC financial measurements to ROE.
-The Committee believes that the metric of ROE for the 2009-2 011 Plan, which is an additional financial metric separate from the EPS and ROIC metrics utilized under the Officers' Incentive Compensation Plan for Fiscal 2010 and for the 2008-2010 Plan, will provide for a more complete measurement of Management's effectiveness and the value created for shareholders on a long-term basis.
-In addition, the Committee determined that awards, if any, under the 2009-2011 Plan will be made solely in restricted stock (without the ability for a participant to elect cash payment) in order to encourage stock ownership and promote the Company's long-term growth and profitability.
+In June 2008, the Committee recommended and the Board approved a three-year plan with a performance period from Fiscal 2009 through Fiscal 2011 (the "2009-2011 Plan").
+In October 2008, the Committee selected the financial measurement objective of ROE to be utilized for the Long-Term Incentive Plan for the 2009-2011 Plan Stockholders' equity at the beginning of the Company's fiscal year 2009, will be used as the basis figure for the calculation of ROE under the 2009-2011 Plan.
+The Committee believes that the metric of ROE for the 2009-2011 Plan, which is an additional financial metric separate from the EPS and ROIC metrics utilized under the Officers Incentive Compensation Plan Fiscal Period 2011, will provide for a more complete measurement of Management's effectiveness and the value created for shareholders on a long-term basis.
+In addition, the Committee determined that awards, if any, under the 2009-2011 Plan will be made solely in restricted stock in order to encourage stock ownership and promote the Company's long-term growth and profitability.